Professor David J. Galbreath

 Warfare, technology and society

 A video of research surrounding warfare, technology and the future of war in the digital age.

 From 2013, he has been Professor of International Security at the University of Bath in the United Kingdom.
 From finishing his PhD in 2004 at the University of Leeds, he has been consistently working on foreign and security policy, including contributing to the international and European security components of the MSc in Strategic Studies at the University of Aberdeen until 2010.
-While he has often worked on the social inquiry around minority politics in Europe, he has been predominantly a security scholar since 2006 with his first work on conventional forces in Europe (Routledge 2007).
+He formerly has worked on other areas including international regime theory and the political and social inquiry around minority politics in Europe.

 - Military and strategic theory